jjalvarezl/MooseDebug/README.md

-# MooseDebug
+# Moose Debug

-Software for making sugestions about Moose execution and environment
+Software for making suggestions about Moose execution and environment